For more details see how the Special Promotions for Magento 2 extension works.

 Max Amount of Discount - the max discount amount that can be applied. (the discount for the set is the difference between the sum of all products' prices in the set and the price for the set)|

 Promo SKU - here you put down the SKUs of the products that make up the set.

-As an example I will set a promotion, where I give 50% discount for a purchase of combination of Pushup Grips, Watch and fitness video.
+As an example, I will set a promotion, where I give 50% discount for a purchase of a combination of Pushup Grips, Watch, and fitness video.
 Here's my rule

 This action works exactly the same as Percent discount for product set above, but it will give a fixed amount of discount instead of percent discount.